 Starting from Python 3.3, there is a special division operator denoted using two forward slashes

 //.
-It performs what is known floor division.
+It performs what is known as floor division.

 Floor division operates just like normal division except for that it floors the result of the division in the end.
-Flooring the result means that it rounds it to the nearest smallest integer.
+Flooring the result means that it rounds it to the largest integer lesser than or equal to it.

 Consider the example below: